 1. It builds unrealistic expectations about sex

 Sexting like many other online platforms emboldens a person.
 Behind the mobile or computer screen, you can type or act out fantasies that you would otherwise never have the guts to.
 The conversations can be quite addictive.
-Online chats can make people feel like sex goddess.
+Online chats can make people feel like sex goddesses, or gods.

 Related Reading: How Do You Set Emotional Boundaries in Relationships?